 In addition, we offer the Retirement Distribution Center (RDC) which provides tailored guidance and resources as you progress through retirement years.

-Starting at age 70½, owners of Traditional IRAs must begin making withdrawals, also known as minimum required distributions (MRDs), from their accounts.
+Starting at age 72,* owners of Traditional IRAs must begin making withdrawals, also known as required minimum distributions (RMDs), from their accounts.
 These withdrawals are mandatory and violations incur severe penalties.
-There is no MRD requirement for Roth IRAs during the lifetime of the original owner.
-Our Retirement Distribution Center can help you calculate and manage your MRD.
-Our system provides estimated MRDs for your Fidelity IRAs (Traditional IRAs, SEP IRAs, SIMPLE IRAs, Rollover IRAs, and all small-business retirement plans).
+There is no RMD requirement for Roth IRAs during the lifetime of the original owner.
+Our Retirement Distribution Center can help you calculate and manage your RMD.
+Our system provides estimated RMDs for your Fidelity IRAs (Traditional IRAs, SEP IRAs, SIMPLE IRAs, Rollover IRAs, and all small-business retirement plans).
 It also keeps track of any withdrawals you have made, federal and state taxes paid, and allows you to schedule automatic withdrawals so you are never behind.

 Withdrawal rules for Roth IRAs